Recruitment 3.0: How Did We End up Here?

 The future of recruitment therefore depends irrevocably on technology.
 Technology will play a key role both in the distribution of advertisements and the various innovations on the market as well as through promising start-ups, which are constantly challenging recruitment methods and codes.

-In concrete terms, can the profession of recruiter be permanently replaced by a digital interface?
+Can the profession of recruiter be permanently replaced by a digital interface?
 IT, like AI, can help, support or even facilitate the recruitment process, but certainly not replace it.
 The human factor is far too important in this sector and cannot be erased.
 However, it will certainly evolve and operate differently in the coming years, in line with the needs of talent and employers.

 Written by Alban Gaffori